 Notwithstanding the fact that there are no defined Ore Reserves there is current production from the tenement by artisanal miners.
-Production of HMC from the tenement is available for the past year (Figure 4-1). a total of 7,269 t of HM concentrate was purchased from the contract miners.
+Production of HMC from the tenement is available for the past year (Figure 4-1).
+Below production data for 2018 and 2019 in terms of HMC extracted from the tenement and Zircon produced at the plant.